HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 OPTIONAL LEARNING
-- SNAPSHOTS
+- Machine Images
-  	(Useful when you need more/less compute or want to backup your VM):
+  	Useful when you need more/less compute or want to backup your virtual machine setup at a particular time:
-            provide a mechanism to create one or a series of persistent disk backups, each at a specific point-in-time.
-Snapshots are stored as differential captures of the actual data on a persistent disk, using storage space efficiently.

-            Store a compute engine snapshot and restore
+    - Store / Save a copy of a currently running compute engine instance
-                - Under Compute Engine (left) Go to disks (dropdown)
-                - Go to create snapshot
-                  - you  will see a dropdown of your Instances
-                  - on the right you will see actions
-                    - hit  "Create Snapshot"
-                    - name your snapshot (i.e based on your vm instance)
-                    - source  disk represents the  vm you are  snapshotting
-                - then make snapshot from that  instance
+      - [New Machine Image] from the ... menu for your running instance
-                - Under Compute  Engine (left)  go to snapshot
-                  - here we can  create an instance with more/less/same  compute as  before with the  same file  directories as your instance
-                  - steps will be the same as creating an instance
+    - Restore / Spawan a copy of a compute engine instance that was previously saved as a Machine Image
+      - Machine Image section > Create an Instance Most settings will be similar to creating a new compute instance, but note how you can choose a "bigger" computer with more CPU, RAM but still have the same hard disk / code setup ready to go.